 Big Brothers Big Sisters of Southwest Idaho supports matches in Ada and Canyon County.

-There is no monetary cost to being in our program, however once your child is a part of our program we will ask that you make time for monthly or quarterly calls with our staff.
+There is no monetary cost to being in our program, however, once your child is a part of our program we will ask that you complete assigned surveys and make time for monthly or quarterly calls with our staff.
 If you are in our community program, you will also need to be able to schedule outings with your child’s Big 2-3 times per month.

 We believe that all children deserve a mentor.
-If you have any specific questions about your child, please give us a call at 208-377-2552 or send us a message.
+If you have any specific questions about your child, please give us a call at 208-377-2552.